An employee's resume reads something like this:

-To protect your office from this kind of passive aggressive saboteur, look out for employees whose work is consistently at or below minimum standards, who insists "no one told me," and who personalizes any confrontations from authority, playing up their role as victim.
+To protect your office from this kind of passive-aggressive saboteur, look out for employees whose work is consistently at or below minimum standards, who insist "no one told me," and who personalize any confrontations from an authority by playing up their role as victim.

 Category 3: Letting a Problem Escalate

 Teamwork and communication are key to productivity in the workplace.
 When a passive-aggressive employee withholds important information or deliberately fails to stop a momentary glitch from turning into an irreversible gaffe, entire operations can be halted or even shut down.
 The (mis)use of sick days is an area of particular vulnerability in the workplace: